Azure/reddog-code/docs/local-dev.md

 ## Local development setup

 GitHub Codespaces makes local development incredibly easy to get up and running.
+Under the "Code" menu at the root of the repo, instead of choosing to clone the repository, switch to the Codespaces option and choose to create a "New Codespace".
+Choose your desired machine size and wait for the development environment to spin up.
+After your Codespaces environment is running, follow the steps below to transition to running locally.

 ## Overview